Quick Facts - BS/MS in Acupuncture

 Curriculum - MSA

-Students earning the MSA must complete their degree requirements within five years including any credits completed as a bachelor's student and applied toward the master's.
+Students earning the Master of Science in Acupuncture must complete their degree requirements within five years, including any credits completed as a bachelor's student and applied toward the master's degree.

-In order to receive a license to practice acupuncture in the majority of states a student must earn either an MSA or MSAOM degree, pass the NCCAOM licensing exam and meet any additional state requirements.
+To receive a license to practice acupuncture in most states, a student must earn either an MSA or MSAOM degree, pass the NCCAOM licensing exam and meet any additional state requirements.

 Students may enter their course of study either into the combined BS/MS programs or directly into the MS programs.
 (The programs described below include required curriculum for the bachelor of science in natural health sciences.)

 The curriculum tables below list the tentative schedule of courses each quarter.
 Next to each course are the number of credits per course (Crdt.), the lecture hours each week (Lec.), the lab/clinic hours each week (L/C) and the total contact hours for the course over the entire quarter (Tot).